 On the one hand, in penetrating to the heart of things and grasping all their most singular elements we demonstrate our freedom with regard to them.
 However, at the same time, it also involves showing the extent to which our own identity—that little totality we constitute in our own eyes: continuity in time and space—is in reality only made up singular, distinct elements, which are separate from each other, and that basically we are dealing with a false unity.
 (Foucault 2006: 306-307)

 Foucault believes he sees in Marcus Aurelius an exercise that “tends towards a sort of dissolution of individuality” (Foucault 2006: 307).
 Of course in the case of Marcus Aurelius the unity that is asserted instead is unity “insofar as we are rational subjects” partaking in the rationality of the world (Foucault 2006: 307).
 While the nature of the dissolution of the self and the form of the self that is asserted in place of this dissolution is different in Marcus Aurelius, the way Foucault presents his exercises mirrors the double element of Foucault’s own analysis.
 The dissolution occurs as part of an analysis of the self’s wider context in both cases; for Foucault it is the context of power relations.
 We can take from Marcus Aurelius the lesson of looking at things in order to demystify them and apply it to an analysis of the power relations that surround us.
-Demystifying the tools of power and realising that our subjectivity is shaped by these tools operates to free us from what “fixes and limits” who we are.
+Demystifying the tools of power and realising that our subjectivity is shaped by these tools operates to free us from what “fixes and delimits” who we are (Foucault 2006: 296).

 The Need for Experiment